 Byrd Cellars permits pets inside and outside on the porch area.
 They have water bowls and dog treats available.
 In July, they hold their annual free “Pug Party” with small pools for the dogs and wine, live music, and local food for owners.

 Dogs are allowed inside and out at Castle Hill Cidery.
 The property has plenty of outdoor space as well as a deck for dogs to roam, with treats and water bowls available.

 Chateau MerrillAnne lets you bring leashed dogs inside and outside on the patio while you taste the wines.
 They have water bowls and dog treats available inside the tasting room.

 Dogs that are on a leash and well-behaved are invited to visit Chateau Morrisette Winery with their owners.
 Bring them inside the tasting room or take them for a walk on the grounds.
 The winery has several pet-friendly events throughout the year, including Black Dog Music Festivals, Pet Adoption Days, and a “Harvest with the Dogs” Vineyard Experience.

-Leashed, well-behaved dogs can explore inside and outside on the deck of Cooper Vineyards.
+Leashed, well-behaved dogs can explore inside and outside on the deck of Fifty-Third Winery & Vineyards.
 The patio has picnic tables and umbrellas to provide shade on warmer days, and water bowls and dog treats are provided.

 DuCard Vineyards welcomes dogs both inside and outside the tasting room.
 They have dog water bowls and treats for pups inside.
 Take your dog out to the backyard to run around and play Frisbee.
 Each year, the vineyard does a fundraiser called the “Dog Days of Summer,” with proceeds going to the Madison County Animal Shelter.
 Dogs participate in agility, costumes, and Frisbee toss contests.